Fast Facts: Dubai

 U.S. citizens must have a passport which is valid for at least six months after your return date.

-You may enter Dubai on a free visa issued upon arrival if you hold a passport from the U.S. or any of the following countries: Andorra, Australia, Austria, Belgium, Brunei, Cyprus, Denmark, Finland, France, Germany, Greece, Holland, Hong Kong, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Malaysia, Malta, Monaco, New Zealand, Norway, Portugal, San Marino, Singapore, Spain, Sweden, Switzerland, United Kingdom, Vatican City.
+You may enter Dubai on a free visa issued upon arrival if you hold a passport from the United States or any of the following countries: Andorra, Australia, Austria, Belgium, Brunei, Cyprus, Denmark, Finland, France, Germany, Greece, Holland, Hong Kong, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Malaysia, Malta, Monaco, New Zealand, Norway, Portugal, San Marino, Singapore, Spain, Sweden, Switzerland, United Kingdom, Vatican City.
 Consult the Embassy of the United Arab Emirates or the U.S. Dept. of State website for more information.

 With its dry, subtropical climate and lots of sunshine, Dubai is a year-round destination.
 Rainfall is infrequent—mostly during the winter months—but flash floods can occur.
 Temperatures range from a low of about 50 F to a high of 118 F in the summer.
 The best time to visit Dubai is during the winter months, November-March.
 April and May are still pleasant, although it will be warming up.
 Summers are hot and humid.